ankjai/fullstack-nanodegree-design-a-game/docs/design.md

 ###### Messages/Resource Containers

+For Contributors:
-Not going to list all response messages and forms for resource container here, but you can refer them in `messages.py`
+All response messages and forms for resource container can be referred in `messages.py`
 Code Path: `/fullstack-nanodegree-design-a-game/design-game/messages.py`

+For API Consumers/Developers:
+To know the request/response params details, please refer to API usage [document](docs/api_usage.md)

 ---